 - Social Sciences: three years, including US History

 - Early Action deadline of November 1.
 Students who complete their applications by November 1 will receive a non-binding decision shortly after December 15.

 - Early Action II deadline of December 15.
 Students who complete their applications by December 15 will receive a non-binding decision shortly after January 25.

 - Regular decision deadline of February 15.
 All decisions are sent no later than March 15.

 Financial Aid Information

-In order to be eligible for financial aid, we would like each home school student to provide Assumption with documentation of a completed high school curriculum.
+To be eligible for financial aid, each home-school student needs to provide Assumption with documentation of a completed high school curriculum.
 This would include certification that the student has met the local school district's graduation requirements, GED equivalent or final high school transcript.
-Home schooled students will be evaluated for merit-based scholarships up to $22,000 annually based on SAT/ACT scores and high school GPA.
+Home-schooled students will be evaluated for merit-based scholarships up to $22,000 annually based on SAT/ACT scores and high school GPA.